mogul27/Learning-Scratchpads/React/react_notes.md

 - Import custom components into App.js rather than into index
 - Custom components need an upper case letter at the start
 - Need 1 root component per JSX component (i.e a master set of div tags which any other div tags come under)
+- Components are good for both seperation of concerns and also the reusability.
+- Props are like attributes.
+They allow you to pass data through a kindof custom HTML component (properties of the custom compoenents)
+- Props can share data between React Components

 #### Key commands
 *npm install* gets the libraries and dependencies needed\